 Losing a job can be a challenging and upsetting experience.
 If you lose your job, it is important to know that there is information and support available.

 What are my entitlements if I lose my job?

-What am I entitled to when I lose my job?
+Am I entitled to a redundancy payment if I lose my job?

 - Be aged over 16 years of age

 - Be in employment that is insurable for all benefits under the social welfare system (PRSI Class “A”)

 - Have worked continuously for the employer for at least two years while over the age of 16